oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/cloud-native-labs/rolling-updates/rolling-updates.md

   Normal  SuccessfulCreate  33m   replicaset-controller  Created pod: storefront-79d7d954d6-h6qv7
 ```

-If we look at the Image we can see it's my v0.0.2 image.
+If we look at the Image we can see it's my v0.0.2 image and has the change information we set using kubectl annotate.
 We can also see stuff like the pods being added during the update

   3. But let's look at the old replica set, again replace the replica set id with yours